-We have obtained 2,249 patents, 113 registered trademarks, 127 copyrights and three domain names as of December 31, 2024.
+As of December 31, 2024, we and our subsidiaries held a total of 2,249 patents, including 495 invention patents and 135 design patents.
+These patents are primarily applied in functional materials, such as glass, ceramics, and metals, such as automotive B-pillars, with a focus on product processes and safety in market applications, 113 registered trademarks, 127 copyrights and three domain names as of December 31, 2024.
 See "Appendix IV - Statutory and General Information - Further Information about the Business - Intellectual Property."
 These intellectual properties cover our production processes as well as the design of our products.